h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 The following image shows the architecture of a model based on CNNs.
 It is important to note that this illustration is a simplified version that fits this tutorial's purposes (the illustration doesn't capture the complexity of the model's architecture).

 <p align="center">
-    Architecture of a model based on CNN.
+    Architecture of a model based on CNNs
      <br><img src='assets/simplified-cnn.png'></img>
 </p>